IndoorCorgi/picoboot3/README.md

 ### Typical Application

-When the MCU is reset, the boot loader (1) in the ROM area is executed first.
+When the MCU is reset, the built-in bootloader (1) in the ROM area is executed first.
 Then the second stage boot2 (2) located at the top of the flash is executed.
 Typically boot2 is included in your application binary.
 After that, application code (3) is executed.